intersystems-community/DeepSeeWeb/README.md

 In this mode map can use any data source to display polygons.
 But some fields must exists in data source to be able to link data with polygons and display colors.

 Required fields:
-1. "Key" - field used to link data record with GeoJSON polygon `name` property.
+1. "Key" - field used to link data record with GeoJSON polygon `name` property(if different property of GeoJSON is needed as key, it can be defined using `geojsonKeyField` data property).
 2. "Value" - field contains numeric value used to color polygon.
 Color of polygon is a gradient from green(minimum value) to red(maximum value).

 You can use field with different names as well.
 In this case use `key`/`value` data properties and define field names as values of these properties respectively.